JanWen/gnar_score/README.md

 RESERACH:

+Assing k factor to different leagues not as effective since teams dont usually move between league except for msi and worlds. so teams in major region both win and lose more elo

 COMPARING RANKING SYSTEMS:
 There are many ways to compare two power ranking systems.
 Here are a few common methods: